ykotseruba/SCOUT/README.md

 ```

-References for the DR(eye)VE, BDD-A, and LBW datasets:
+References for the DR(eye)VE, BDD-A, MAAD, and LBW datasets:

 ```
 @article{2018_PAMI_Palazzi,